Please note that I am on sabbatical in Spring, returning in Fall 2014

-Welcome to my Tufts website.
+Welcome to my Tufts webpages.

 I’m an environmental social scientist with degrees in botany, geography, conservation policy and environmental education.
 I thrive at the borders and intersections of a wide range of knowledges and methodologies and utilize these in creative and original ways.

-My current research interests are in four broad areas, each of which critically explores some aspect(s) of the complex and embedded relations between humans and the environment, whether mediated by institutions or social movement organizations, and the effects of this on public policy and planning processes and outcomes, particularly in relation to notions of justice and equity.
+My current research interests are in five broad areas, each of which critically explores some aspect(s) of the complex and embedded relations between humans and the environment, whether mediated by institutions or social movement organizations, and the effects of this on public policy and planning processes and outcomes, particularly in relation to notions of justice and equity.

 The areas are: